Online Fair Allocations with Binary Valuations and Beyond: Allocation of Chores

 \subsubsection{Two Agents}

-First, we study the additive bi-valued cost functions for two agents and propose the Adapted Chores Envy-Graph Procedures (Algorithm \ref{alg: two_agents_ef1_mms_chores}) to return an allocation that achieves the tight approximation guarantee for EF1 and has a good approximation for MMS.
-Using techniques similar to the case of goods, we take the chores adapted envy-graphs procedures as the base algorithm, and then design two auxiliary algorithms (Algorithms \ref{alg: two_agents_cycle_chores} and \ref{alg: two_agents_cycle_cases_chores}) to remove the possible envy cycle by complicated case analysis to ensure the approximation of EF1 and MMS.
+First, we study the additive personalized bi-valued cost functions for two agents and propose the Adapted Chores Envy-Graph Procedure (Algorithm \ref{alg: two_agents_ef1_mms_chores}) to return an allocation that achieves the tight approximation guarantee for EF1 and has a good approximation for MMS.
+Using techniques similar to the case of goods, we take the Chores Envy-Graphs procedure (Algorithm \ref{alg: chores_egp}) as the base algorithm.
+When it may not be further executed (an envy cycle will appear), we skip to the Chores Preliminary-Breaking-Cycle algorithm (Algorithm \ref{alg: two_agents_cycle_chores}), where we carefully allocate the future items and guarantee the desired approximation.
+During the execution of the Chores Preliminary-Breaking-Cycle (CPBC) algorithm, in one complicated case ($(\lambda_1, \mu_1)=(2,2)$), we introduce the Chores Deep-Breaking-Cycle algorithm (Algorithm \ref{alg: two_agents_cycle_cases_chores}) to address it.
+The Chores Deep-Breaking-Cycle (CDBC) algorithm may be consecutively executed in many iterations, but the CPBC algorithm is at most consecutively executed in two iterations.
+Note that the CPBC and CDBC algorithms are used to remove the possible envy cycle and guarantee that in some further iteration, we can return to the CEGP algorithm.

-\begin{definition}[Envy Graph for Chores] Given an allocation $A^k$, in an envy graph, each vertex corresponds to an agent, and each directed edge $(i,j)$ represents that agent $i$ envies agent $j$, where we have $c_i(A_i^k) > c_i(A_j^k)$. \end{definition}
+\begin{definition}[Envy Graph for Chores] Given an allocation ${\bf A}^k$, the corresponding envy graph is defined as $G = (V,E)$, where the vertex set $V$ corresponds to agent set $N$, and a directed edge $(i,j)\in E$ iff agent $i$ envies agent $j$, i.e., $c_i(A_i^k) > c_i(A_j^k)$.
+Additionally, the directed cycle in the envy graph is called an envy cycle. \end{definition}

-\begin{theorem} For the deterministic allocation of indivisible chores for two agents with additive bi-valued cost functions, the Adapted Chores Envy-Graph Procedures (Algorithm \ref{alg: two_agents_ef1_mms_chores}) computes a complete allocation that satisfies $2$-EF1 and $\frac{5}{3}$-MMS. \end{theorem}
+\begin{theorem} For the deterministic allocation of indivisible chores for two agents with additive personalized bi-valued cost functions, the Adapted Chores Envy-Graph Procedures (Algorithm \ref{alg: two_agents_ef1_mms_chores}) computes a complete allocation that satisfies $2$-EF1 and $\frac{5}{3}$-MMS. \end{theorem}

+Before we show the above Theorem, we first list some lemmas used in the proof. \begin{lemma} The CEGP algorithm (Algorithm \ref{alg: chores_egp}) computes an EF1 allocation without an envy cycle. \end{lemma}